 Broadcasting sentencing remarks

 Since July 2022, it has been possible to broadcast the sentencing remarks of judges in the Crown Court.
-The recorded sentencing remarks will be hosted by Sky News on a dedicated YouTube channel (external link).
+The recorded sentencing remarks are hosted by Sky News on a dedicated YouTube channel.

 Find out more about sentencing

 A judge’s role is not to make law, but to uphold and apply the laws made by Parliament.
 The laws must be interpreted and applied by the judges to different cases, and this includes guidelines on the appropriate sentence.

 If a jury finds the defendant guilty then the judge will decide on an appropriate sentence.
 Magistrates can find a defendant guilty and pass sentence themselves, or send the case to Crown Court for sentencing if they feel the offence is too serious for their own sentencing powers.

 The sentence will be influenced by a number of factors; principally:

 - the circumstances of the case